AnshSSonkhia/commerce.js/README.md

 ### Code style

 We use the Airbnb JavaScript style guide, and Prettier as our linting tool.
-To lint your code, use `npm run lint` or `npm run lint:fix` to automatically fix violations.
+To lint your code use `npm run lint` or `npm run lint:fix` to automatically fix violations.